National Capitol DX Association's

 out on a color printer a copy of each card waiting for him or her on

 the eQSL.cc site.
-Also, some sponsors of major awards do not accept
+Also, some sponsors of major awards do

-eqsl.cc confirmations.
+not accept eqsl.cc confirmations.

 LOGBOOK OF THE WORLD (LoTW) Many Radio Amateurs are not QSL collectors and have only gotten involved in QSLing in order to earn awards.
 Most of the more prestigious awards require proof in the form of a physical QSL card that the QSO was made.
 The ARRL has moved in recent years to establish the Logbook-of-the-World (LoTW) confirmation system in order to take advantage of the saving of time and expense which the digital age provides.
 Its long experience over the years in running the DXCC program has provided the ARRL with ample proof of the sad fact that some Amateurs, when given the chance, will try to cheat in the earning of an award, probably in order to earn "bragging rights" which come as a part and parcel of the listing of their calls among a group of prestigious operators.
 For this reason a great deal of time and expense has gone into the design of the security aspects of the program.
-As the procedures are ironed out to make the program more automatic and user-friendly, it will become possible for other sponsors of awards such as the RSGB and CQ Magazine to use the LoTW system for their awards as well.
-You can learn all about LoTW at the web site http://www.arrl.org/lotw/
+As the procedures are ironed out to make the program more automatic and user-friendly, it has become possible for other sponsors of awards such as the RSGB and CQ Magazine to use the LoTW system for their awards as well.
+You can learn all about LoTW at the web site http://www.arrl.org/logbook-of-the-world

 Conclusion

 Notwithstanding all of the above, most Radio Amateurs remain dedicated to the physical exchange of QSL cards in the traditional way.
-Our Third-Call-Area Bureau receives as many as 170,000 QSLs per year from overseas stations.
+Our Third-Call-Area Bureau receives as many as 100,000 QSLs per year from overseas stations.
 QSLing the "old fashioned" way remains alive and well.

 Thanks very much for your having taken the time to look us up.
 Here's wishing you good DXing.
 We look forward to serving you in any way we can.